 The performance of the standard pattern recognition algorithm is shown in the sections below.
-Unless otherwise noted, the tracking strategies require 1 confirmation hit, stereo hits in at least the first four tracker planes (the last plane is added if it passes the extend criteria), $0.5 < P{} < 5.5$ GeV/c, and both the x and y distance of closest approach to the beam axis are less than 0.5 mm.
+Unless otherwise noted, the tracking strategies require 1 confirmation hit, stereo hits in at least the first five tracker planes (the last plane is added if it passes the extend criteria), $0.5 < P{\pi} < E{beam}$ GeV/c, and both the x and y distance of closest approach to the beam axis are less than 0.5 mm.

 In order to study the tracking performance of the detector (described below), we use samples of A' events at a variety of energies and decay lengths.
-On top of each event, we overlay backgrounds produced by the passage of beam electrons equivalent to 400nA in 7.5ns on a 0.25% X0 target, with a beamspot of radius 10um.
-Most of the studies have been performed with a large sample of 200 MeV A' events decaying at the target.
+On top of each event, we overlay backgrounds produced by the passage of beam electrons equivalent to 450nA in 7.5ns on a 0.25% X0 target for the 6.6GeV/c2 samples and 200nA in 7.5ns on a 0.125% target for the 2.2GeV/c2 samples2, each with a beamspot of radius 20um.